Power Station Failures: Simple Fixes for Common Off-Grid Problems

 Simple maintenance and understanding the error codes can save huge headaches.
 Never assume the unit is broken; assume the BMS is trying to protect it.

 The best final tip is to use the mobile app (if your unit has one).
 It gives you real-time temperature readings and often explains the error codes directly.
-This information makes troubleshooting from your laptop a total game-changer.
+This information makes troubleshooting from your mobile phone a total game-changer.